 (d) When available, provide a copy of all public or private offering materials and the proposed form of stock certificate, including any required restrictive legends.

-(e) (Provide a copy of the proposed articles of association, articles of incorporation, or charter, and proposed bylaws.
+(e) Provide a copy of the proposed articles of association, articles of incorporation, or charter, and proposed bylaws.

 (f) Provide a copy of the business plan.
 The business plan should address, at a minimum, the topics contained in the appropriate regulatory agency’s Business Plan Guidelines.